vinli/docs/web/telemetry-services/device-messages.rst

 Get a List of Telemetry Messages
 ````````````````````````````````

-Returns the latest `limit` number of telemetry messages that occurred before or at the `until` time and after the `since` time.
-If the `until` time is not specified, then the service will return snapshots until the current time when the call is made.
+Returns the latest number of telemetry messages, up to the `limit`, that occurred on or before the `until` time and after the `since` time.
+If the `until` time is not specified, the service will return snapshots until the time the call was made.

 These messages are sent at least every five seconds and include the latest value of parameters captured by the Vinli device since the last message sent.